embEDUx/documentation/src/background/design.md

 For the **embEDUx** use-case, availability and compatibility are preferred over installation speed.
-This leads to the choice of a source based package installation based on the above comparison
+This leads to the choice of a source based package installation based on the above comparison.

+The choice of the source package management system should be evaluated carefully.
+Candidates shall
+* Portage - Gentoo's Package Manager
+* YOCTO - A complete system generation tool

 ## Portability
 In order to have a portable build system, all components should live and run in